Brownian motion on stable looptrees: Volume Bounds for Compact Stable Looptrees

-defined in Section \ref{sctn:trees background discrete}.
+We index this process using the Ulam-Harris labelling convention defined in Section \ref{sctn:trees background discrete}.
 Using the notation of \cite{Neveu}, an element of our branching process will be denoted by $u = u_1 u_2 u_3 \ldots u_j$, and corresponds to a smaller sublooptree $L \subset \La$.
-Its offspring will all be of the form $(u i)_{i \in \N}$, where $ui$ here abbreviates the concatenation $u_1 u_2 u_3 \ldots u_j i$, and each will correspond to one of the further sublooptrees obtained on performing a Williams' decomposition of $L$.
+Its offspring will all be of the form $(u i)_{i \in \N}$, with corresponding roots $(\rho_{u i})_{i \in \N}$, where $ui$ here abbreviates the concatenation $u_1 u_2 u_3 \ldots u_j i$, and each will correspond to one of the further sublooptrees obtained on performing a Williams' decomposition of $L$.